dlt-hub/rasa_semantic_schema/README.md

 ```

 ### Easy Experimentation with Destination Schema Prefix
-By default destination (`staging` and `views`) schemas will use the same schema prefix as **raw schemas** (`event` and `model`).
+By default destination (`staging` and `views`) schemas will use the same schema prefix as **source schemas** (`event` and `model`).
 Alternative destination schema prefix can be specified with `dest_schema_prefix` variable.
-This allows to have several semantic schemas created from single raw schema for example to test different settings, run automated tests or exepriment with model transformations.
+This allows to have several semantic schemas created from single source schema for example to test different settings, run automated tests or experiment with model transformations.

-Currently only **full refresh** runs are supported when destination schema prefix is different.
+Currently only **full refresh** runs are supported when destination schema prefix is different from source schema prefix.

 ```
 dbt run --profiles-dir . --vars "{source_schema_prefix: findemo_eks, dest_schema_prefix: findemo_eks_experiments}" --fail-fast --full-refresh